 Litigation will require an increase in the amount of attorneys' time and costs needed to litigate your case in court.
-Pursuant to the Authority to Represent and Contingency Fee Agreement that you signed, our attorneys' fees will remain at 40% of any and all recoveries that occur after a lawsuit is commenced on your behalf.
+Consequently, pursuant to the Authority to Represent and Contingency Fee Agreement that you signed, our attorneys' fees will increase to 40% of any and all recoveries that occur after a lawsuit is commenced on your behalf.
 This fee calculation is computed before costs are subtracted from the total amount recovered.